Doctoral dissertations: Form, content and language requirements

 The compressed account:

-The compressed account carries crucial weight in the assessment of the doctor dissertation.
+The compressed account carries crucial weight in the assessment of the higher doctor dissertation.
 This is where you demonstrate your considerable and independent scientific insight and maturity, and where you outline your own contribution to the substantial advancement of science (Section 3(2) of the ministerial order).

 In general terms, the compressed account must: